On the Uniqueness of Kantorovich Potentials: Kantorovich Potentials

 where $\pr_\X$ denotes the coordinate projection onto $\X$.
-We also say that $\pi$ \emph{induces regularity at} $x\in\supp\,\mu$, if there is a (relatively) open neighborhood $U\subset\supp\,\mu$ of $x$ such that $\pi$ induces regularity on $U$ (see \cref{fig:partiallycompact}).
-Similar definitions with reversed roles are deployed for subsets or points in $\supp\,\nu$, to which all of the following statements can be adjusted as well.
+We also say that $\pi$ \emph{induces regularity at} $x\in\supp\,\mu$, if there is a relatively open neighborhood $U\subset\supp\,\mu$ of $x$ such that $\pi$ induces regularity on $U$.
+The set of points where $\pi$ fails to induce regularity is denoted as